ubccr/ccrdocs/pages/policies/support.md

 ## Software Installation Policy

 CCR staff provide a suite of software that is standard for high performance computing environments.
-This include compilers, Cuda, Python, and some engineering packages such as Gromacs, NAMD, Matlab, Abaqus, and Ansys/DYNA.
+This include compilers, Cuda, Python, and some engineering packages such as Gromacs, NAMD, Matlab, and LAMMPS.

 Software that does not require root level (administrative) access should be installed in a user's home directory or a group's project directory.
 [More information on installing your own software](../software/building.md)